mrdoob/three.js/threejs/lessons/threejs-textures.md

 ```

 It's important to note that using this method our texture will be transparent until
-the image is loaded asychronously by three.js at which point it will update the texture
+the image is loaded asynchronously by three.js at which point it will update the texture
 with the downloaded image.

 This has the big advantage that we don't have to wait for the texture to load and our